 I used and love the Rust-Oleum Chalked Spray Chalk Paint.
 This is an oil-based matte paint that is incredibly forgiving and covers beautifully.
 I used the Charcoal color; it's a super pretty dark gray that looks great with our playroom colors.

-It took 2 coats to completely cover one table (using most of a can of chalk paint).
+It took 2 coats to completely cover one table (using most of a can of spray paint).
 The first coat of paint should completely cover the piece.
 The second coat should be used sparingly, just to cover any remaining exposed laminate.

 Again, make sure your nozzle is about a foot away from the piece and you move the can in quick, even strokes.
 I found it helpful to have a small sponge brush or small foam roller on hand to smooth out clumps of paint before they dried.